shakefu/jetconfig/README.md

 });

 // This is the more specific configuration and it uses values from the parent
-// if it doesn't have it defined child.load({
+// if it doesn't have the key defined itself, like the 'shared.key' child.load({
     'some.key': 'from child'
 });